+According to the Code of Studies and Exams, students are obliged to participate in the lectures and seminars.
+If they miss more than 30% of classes, students cannot sit for an exam and must repeat the whole of the course.
 Students must actively participate in the classes to be allowed to make the examination.
-The grade of the second in-class test must be at least fair.
+The grade of the final exam must be at least fair.
 Achievement in seminars is evaluated by the seminar leader.
-One occasion during term-time is provided for each student to make up for the missed mid-term test or for correction.
-Calculation of the final grade: active participation in seminars - 25%, mid-term test - 15%.
+One occasion during term-time is provided for each student to make up for a missed assignment or for corrections.

-Writing a test of all topics of the subject on the dates provided in examination time.
-(Students cannot apply for their first exam on the last examination date.)
-A condition for a successful examination is at least 50% achievement that is calculated as 60% of the final grade.
-Making up for missed tests and correction of poor ones as allowed by the relevant regulations.

-Summative assessment scheme

-Indicate tasks and weightings a and which tasks assess which learning outcomes
+Calculation of the final grade: 50% Classwork = 20% Moodle quizzes + 30% Tasks solved at seminars 50% Final exam

 Seen examination %

 Unseen examination %

 Coursework (no examination) %

-13. Timetabled examination required
+12. Timetabled examination required

-14. Length of exam
+13. Length of exam

-15. Learning materials

-Essential Hayes, D. K. - Ninemeier, J. A. - Miller, A. A. (2012): Foundations of Lodging Management, 2nd Edition.
-Pearson Education, Upper Sadle River
+Hayes, D. K., Ninemeier, J. D., Miller, A. A. (2017): Hotel Operations Management, 3rd Edition.
+Pearson Education

-Recommended Walker, J. R. (2007): Introduction to hospitality management, 2nd Edition.
+Walker, J. R. (2007): Introduction to hospitality management, 2nd Edition.
 Chapter 1.
 Pearson Education, Upper Sadle River.

 Scott-Halsell S. A. - Blum, S. C. - Huffmann, L. (2008): A Study of Emotional Intelligence Levels in Hospitality Industry Professionals.
 Journal of Human Recources in Hospitality and Tourism Vol. 7(2) pp. 135-152.

 Langhorn, S. (2004).
 How emotional intelligence can improve management performance.
-International

-Vol. 7(2) pp. 135-152.
-Langhorn, S. (2004).
-How emotional intelligence
+International Journal of Contemporary Hospitality Management 16(4) pp. 220-230.